alexeibex/alexeibex.github.io/ConstitutionalChapters/EqualProtection.md

     - Upheld a law denying illegitimate fathers the right to sue for wrongful death, finding that they can choose to become legitimate.
   - See *[Nguyen v.
 I.N.S](link)
     - Upheld law treating children differently depending on whether the mother or father was the citizen.
-    - Found it was substantially related to the achievement of governmental interests in ensuring biological relationship, and child-parent relationship
+    - Found it was substantially related to the achievement of governmental interests in ensuring biological relationship, and child-parent relationship (Relaxed Intermediate Scrutiny)
   - See *[Caban v.
 Mohammed](link)*
     - Invalidated a law giving mothers more right in adoption proceedings than fathers of illegitimate children.
     - No substantial relation to a legitimate interest